diorshelton/triangle-tracker/README.md

 ## Contact Information
 _If you run into any issues, have questions, ideas or concerns I encourage you to contact me or make a contribution to the code._

-_Feel free to contact me about this repo is via Github or_
+_Feel free to contact me about this repo is via Github_